dawsonjon/speedometer/README.rst

 year whether GMT or BST should be used.
 This required a function that calculates the day of the week, since the clocks change on the last Sunday of March and October.
-After working out whether to add an hour, a check is performed to see whether the date does not need to change (which could happen in the hour before midnight).
+After working out whether to add an hour, a check is performed to see if the date needs to change (which could happen in the hour before midnight).